-By asking the tarot for a simple yes no answer you are greatly missing life’s purpose which is to progress with a little help rather than be told what to do or have a known future make us complacent.
-Take 3 cards and see not only what each has to offer but also the final outcome, although the future is directed by you!
+By asking the tarot for a simple yes no answer you are changing your life path which is to progress with a little help rather than be told what to do or have a known future make us complacent.
+Choose 3 tarot cards and see not only what each has to offer but also the final outcome, although the future is controlled by you!

 Your 3 Cards can represent any of these categories: